mattermost/mattermost-handbook/operations/research-and-development/organization/web_desktop.md

-# Web / Desktop
+# Web/Desktop

-The role of the Web / Desktop team is to own the infrastructure behind the Web App and Desktop App while supporting other teams that are using that infrastructure.
+The role of the Web/Desktop team is to own the infrastructure behind the Web App and Desktop App while supporting other teams that are using that infrastructure.

 ## Areas of Ownership

-- Web and desktop app performance
+- Web and Desktop App performance
 - Redux store structure
 - Web frontend multi-product architecture
 - Routing